Formula Student Germany

-For the third time in a row, Schaeffler promoted the Formula Student Germany 2016 as one of the main sponsors.
+For the fifth time in a row, Schaeffler promoted the Formula Student Germany 2018 as one of the main sponsors.
 Schaeffler supported 22 of the 111 student teams financially, but also technical know-how and own products helped the students to construct their own racing car.

 The Formula Student is an ideal platform to test the acquired engineering knowledge in practice and in competition and at the same time to develop a comprehensive understanding on many levels.This makes the participants to well liked candidates.
 As a sponsor, we are in close contact with the teams and support the students with regard to career topics within Schaeffler.